xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 </dd>
 </dl>

-@see For an overview of the role of this format, please see “@ref xkb-the-config ""”.
+@sa For an overview of the role of this format, please see “@ref xkb-the-config ""”.

-@see For examples of keymaps in this format, please see “@ref custom-configuration ""”.
+@sa For examples of keymaps in this format, please see “@ref custom-configuration ""”.
 For further examples see [xkeyboard-config], the standard database of keyboard configuration data.